Family doctors and dentists

 To search for a local doctor, go to the zorgkaartnederland.nl website (in Dutch) and enter your postal code.
 Or you can visit your Gemeentehuis (town / city hall) and ask for a gemeentegids (a booklet issued by your municipality containing information about as doctors, sports groups, day care, etc.), which will have a list of all the local GPs.

 Your GP may wish to have a consultation appointment with you to go over your medical history.
 This is a good opportunity to have any questions about healthcare in the Netherlands answered.
+More about finding and registering with a GP.

 Making appointments with a GP

-You can call your GP directly to make an appointment, or go to the spreekuur (consultation hour) of your clinic, usually early in the morning, where you can speak to your doctor without an appointment.
+You can call your GP directly to make an appointment, or go to the spreekuur (consultation hour) of your clinic, usually early in the morning, where you can often speak to your doctor without an appointment.
 You may also be able to consult the doctor (or assistant) over the phone in the case of simple questions.
 Some GPs also make house calls for special cases, usually after hours or during a specifically allotted time.
 If your doctor is away or during weekends, they will leave an answering message with the number of another doctor and possibly the number of the emergency service doktersdienst.
 The replacing doctor varies area to area, so the service will give you the name and number of a doctor on duty near you, or have the doctor call you.
 The other option is to call your local huisartsenpost.

 Making appointments with a specialist

 If you wish to see a specialist, you will need a referral from a general practitioner.
 You will also need to show this referral to your insurance company if you wish the costs to be covered.
 Once you have a referral, you can make an appointment with the specialist directly.
 If you know the specialist you wish to see, you may request a referral to that person.
+Read more about medical specialists and hospitals.

 Dentists & Dental care in the Netherlands